 The key tool is the ability to not only recognise the opportunities to create carbon-neutral buildings but to ensure that they are properly designed, engineered and installed to work as they are intended, says Weekes.
 There is no benefit if the envelope fails to perform.
 This comes from proper research, development, testing, education, and training throughout the whole process.
 Buildings should be designed with the approach from the natural sunlight paths, to maximise natural light, maximise the usage of photovoltaics and maximise the adaption of either passive or active façades.
 Meur believes that the main tool required is imagination.
 If one stays confined to existing materials and solutions, nothing innovative will be created.

 Imagination paired with collaboration between various industries and the research, incredible things can happen.
 Innovative solutions can often be found when one looks beyond the boundaries of one’s realm of expertise and imagines how to apply techniques and materials from other sectors to one’s industry.
 Das opines that there are many tools for façade designing and comfort studies such as ecotect, e-quest CFD analysis, etc. for comfort studies where Revit and further BIM up to LOD 350 which can get into detail engineering.”
-I think façade design should require to convert into digitalisation to get better accuracy and time saving including cost-saving”, adds Das.
+I think façade design should require to convert into digitalisation to get better accuracy and time-saving including cost-saving”, adds Das.

 Weekes believes that the opportunities are without limits.
-All that is needed is the drive and determination of the industry to do what is within their power to save the planet.
+All that is needed is the drive and determination of the industry to do what is within its power to save the planet.
 Meur says that in the coming years, we are bound to see the widespread use of smart, adaptive and integrated façades on buildings.
 These will likely to be limited to high-end commercial buildings at first, then spread to other categories of buildings.
-Eventually, there will simply be no room for poorperforming building envelopes.
+Eventually, there will simply be no room for poor performing building envelopes.

-Nowadays smart façade, adaptive façade, and integrated façade are a better future where we all should consider.
+Nowadays smart façade, adaptive façade, and integrated façade are a better future that we all should consider.
 A façade can be considered as smart when it adapts to environmental conditions and transforms itself simultaneously, says Das.
 This happens through its components (passive or active), which adjust to adapt to different conditions.
 When it comes to façades, the main focus is on the equation of maximising natural sunlight, protected from solar radiation, while controlling ventilation and heat input/output.
 These exchanges can occur through the glazing, which can be considered a smart skin.

-The material development and reconciliation for the façade lead the route to new façade development.
+The material development and reconciliation for the façade led the route to new façade development.
 Sustainability and user comfort will always remain the important areas in the world of façades.
-Energy-efficient façades and smart façades will gain momentum and will become the most important factor to be considered in the future façades.
+Energy-efficient façades and smart façades will gain momentum and will become the most important factor to be considered in future façades.
 These all are our assumptions but it will be interesting to see the changes the façades will have in the future.